 Some did so willingly; some were not given a choice.
 America’s richest heiress, Consuelo Vanderbilt, was a spectacular example of the latter.
 In love with another man, she was bullied relentlessly by her mother until she agreed to marry the Duke of Marlborough.
 Consuelo was thought to have been heard weeping beneath her wedding veil during the ceremony.
 She divorced the Duke in 1920.

 How ever they landed into the British aristocracy, these American women left an indelible mark.
 Nancy Langhorne Astor, of Virginia, became the first woman to sit as a Member of Parliament.
 Jennie Jerome Spencer-Churchill, of New York, is best known as Prime Minister Winston Churchill’s mother.
 Francis Work Burke Roche of Ohio’s great-great-grandson, Prince William, will one day sit on the throne of England.
 So as even as Downton Abbey, the highly acclaimed television series, was inspired by these pioneering, unforgettable American women, so should we all be.

-A big thanks to Charlotte Milne!
-She’ll give away one £5 Amazon gift card to a reader in the UK who contributes a comment on my blog this week as well as one $5 Amazon gift card to a reader in the United States or Canada who contributes a comment.
-I’ll choose the two winners from among those who comment by Friday at 6 p.m.
+A big thanks to Clara McKenna!
+She will give away one hardback copy of Murder at Morrington Hall to a reader who contributes a comment on my blog.
+I’ll choose the winner from among those who comment by Friday at 6 p.m.
 ET.
 Delivery is available in the U.S. only.

 Did you like what you read?
 Learn about downloads, discounts, and special offers from Relevant History authors and Suzanne Adair.
 Subscribe to Suzanne’s free newsletter.